 Contrary to popular belief, cultural observation tells us that most traditional cuisines – even Asian cuisines – don’t incorporate soy as a staple food.
 The average soy intake in East Asian populations is between 40 – 90 grams per day (1.5 to 3 ounces).

 Folks, that’s TOTAL soy intake (not soy protein grams).
 Indeed, this amount of soy equates to roughly 10 – 20 grams of soy protein per day.
-And this is actually less than what is “recommended” by the FDA.

 In these cultures, soy is generally used as an occasional meat replacement or as a condiment to the main dish.
 In China, tofu has been nicknamed “the meat without bones,” because of its versatility in creating so many “meat like” replacement products.